csells/ragamuffin/README.md

 ## Privacy & Security

-- You'll be warned once per vault that text will be sent to OpenAI
+- You'll be warned once per file-set that text will be sent to OpenAI
 - Only embeddings and plain text are stored locally
 - No API keys are stored in the database
 - Delete `ragamuffin.db` to wipe all vectors